brookinsconsulting/ImExPorter/README.md

 ImExPorter - An eZpublish database content importer and exporter

 # Installation
-Simply clone into extensions directory and add to your extensions-list.
+>Simply clone into extensions directory.
+>Add to your extensions-list.
+>Create a directory named "export" in your projects var directory or change the directory as you like, by chaning constants in import and export script

 # TODO
-Export works, import needs some work and tests ...
+>Due to using an query for every row of a table to insert, performance on importing data is low.
+Exporting is almost done instantly.